 These filters are customizable and you can choose to turn them off.
 By default, these filters are set to “Filter direct messages from non-friends.”
 Choose “Filter all direct messages” if you want all direct messages that you receive to be filtered, or select “Do not filter direct messages” to turn these filters off.

 You can also control these settings on a server-by-server basis.

-You can choose from the following options when deciding who can send you a friend request.
+You can choose from the following options when deciding who can send your teen a friend request.

-If you don’t want your teen to be open to ANY requests, you can deselect all three options.
-However, your teen can still send out requests to other people.
+If you don’t want your teen to receive ANY friend requests, you can deselect all three options.
+However, your teen can still send out friend requests to other people.

-To block someone, they can simply click on their @username and select Block.
+To block someone, they can simply right-click on their @username and select Block.

-If your teen has blocked a user but they create a new account to try and contact them, please report the user to the Trust & Safety team.
+If your teen has blocked a user but that user creates a new account to try and contact them, please report the user to the Trust & Safety team.
 You can learn more about how to do this at this link.